History of Toronto Island Airport: Construction

-The construction of the airport meant the demolition of Hanlan's Point Stadium, fifty-four cottages, boardwalk, the Hanlan's Point Amusement Park attractions and the regatta course.
+The construction of the airport meant the demolition of Hanlan's Point Stadium, 54 cottages, boardwalk, the Hanlan's Point Amusement Park attractions and the regatta course.
 The remaining cottages and cottagers were moved to today's Algonquin Island (then named Sunfish Island).
 Construction used dredges to suck approximately 1300000 cuyd from Toronto Harbour to provide the land needed for two 3000 ft runways.
 The seaplane base saw its first use in 1938.
 The paved runways and the terminal building opened in 1939.
 The first landing was on February 4, 1939; a private plane owned and piloted by millionaire H. F. MacLean.
 In April 1939, Toronto Council voted to name the airport Port George VI Island Airport. to commemorate an upcoming visit by King George VI in May 1939.
-The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939.
+The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939 operated by a Douglas DC-3.
 It was also the first airliner from the United States to arrive in Toronto.
 Takeoffs and landings for 1939 totalled 7,252.

 In parallel, the Harbour Commission built Malton Airport airfield, and opened it in 1939.
 Before its completion, Toronto City Council made arrangements for the Government of Canada to take over the field, which was christened Bishop Field (to honour the same flying ace for which the island airport was later renamed after) in 1939.
 The Malton field was intended to be used for training, as the centre for the trans-Canada air system, and used when visibility was poor at the island.
 Trans-Canada Airlines inaugurated passenger service at Malton and ultimately rejected the island airport due to its short runways.
 Malton ultimately became Toronto's main airport instead of the island airport.

 Instead of the tunnel, ferry service was inaugurated across the narrow Western Gap channel in the spring of 1939.
 The first ferry service was a cable ferry, which was rated to carry 48 persons.
 The cable ferry was constructed by the Harbour Commission at its yard at the Keating Channel.
 It was attached by two cables, one to either dock.
 One cable was reeled in, while the other was let out.
 The cable was dropped to the bottom to let shipping pass.
 When high waves occurred from storms or wind, the ferry went out of service.
 Attached by a rope, the ferry was allowed to drift out into the channel to avoid battering itself against the dock.
 The boat was 'marooned' for two days when the Hurricane Hazel storm arrived in 1954.